Part of the MahjTips guide library

 - Dice

-- The current National Mah Jongg League card
+- The current American Mahjong card

 The card matters because it lists the only hands that can win that year.
 You are not trying to make any generic mahjong hand.
 You are trying to match one complete line on the card.

-Step 1: Build the Walls
+Step 1: Build The Walls

 The dice determine where the wall is broken and where dealing begins.
+Do not worry if this feels procedural at first.
+Most tables will walk beginners through the wall break until it becomes familiar.

-Step 2: Deal the Tiles
+Step 2: Deal The Tiles

 Each player receives 13 tiles.
 East, the dealer or first player, receives 14 tiles.